DevExpress-Examples/blazor-create-popup-dynamically/README.md

     builder.Services.AddScoped<IDxModalPopupService, DxModalPopupService>();
     ```

-1. Create a Popup model based on which you will generate your custom pop-up.
-Refer to the following file for full implementation: [DxPopupModel.cs](/CS/DynamicPopup/Models/DxPopupModel.cs)
+1. Create a Popup model based on which the custom pop-up's content is generated.
+Refer to the following file for full implementation: [DxPopupModel.cs](/CS/DynamicPopup/Models/DxPopupModel.cs).

 1. Create a Razor component ([DxModalPopup.razor](/CS/DynamicPopup/Components/DxModalPopup.razor)) that is connected to the service: